siyatadumjan/SpakrleNest_Security_coursework2/README.md

-# ✨ SparkleNest - Premium Cosmetics E-commerce Platform
+# ✨ SparkleNest - Premium Jwellery E-commerce Platform

 **Where beauty meets luxury.** Discover our curated collection of premium c## 🎯 Latest FeaturAPI endpoints will be accessible for frontend integration.